xtclang/platform/README.md

         cd platform
         sudo ./bin/allowLoopback.sh

+3. Create "xqiz.it" subdirectory under the user home directory for the platform persistent data.
+The subdirectory "platform" will be used to keep the platform operational information and subdirectory "users" for hosted applications.

+4. Create a self-signed certificate for the platform web server.
+For example:

+       keytool -genkeypair -keyalg RSA -alias platform -keystore ~/xqiz.it/platform/certs.p12 -storetype PKCS12 -storepass [password] -validity 365 -keysize 2048 -dname "OU=Platform, O=[your name], C=US"

-3. Start the platform services using the gradle command (from within the "platform" directory):
+5. Start the platform services using the gradle command (from within the "platform" directory):

        gradle run

-4. Open the hosting site in a browser:
+6. Open the hosting site in a browser:

     http://admin.xqiz.it:8080/

-5. Follow the instructions from the [Examples](https://github.com/xtclang/examples) repository to build and "upload" a web application.
+7. Follow the instructions from the [Examples](https://github.com/xtclang/examples) repository to build and "upload" a web application.

-6. Click "AddModule" and specify an application module and the domain ("welcome", or "banking").
+8. Click "AddModule" and specify an application module and the domain ("welcome", or "banking").

-7. Click "Load application" - after a couple of seconds a URL should appear.
+9. Click "Load application" - after a couple of seconds a URL should appear.

-8. Click on the URL to launch your application web page.
+10. Click on the URL to launch your application web page.